 Do I recommend Zoho Vault?

-But if you’re looking for a more sophisticated password manager and even ready to spend a few dollars every month then it’d be wise to spend your money on something like LastPass or Dashlane.
+For a more sophisticated password manager or to collaborate with a team, it might be wiser to spend your money on something like LastPass or Dashlane.

 After analyzing all the five tools, the first thing I noticed more than 50% of the features are common or same in all the five password manager tools.